Anurag607/Stock-Sentiment-Analysis-using-News-Headlines/README.md

    ![Stop word removal using NLTK](https://media.geeksforgeeks.org/wp-content/cdn-uploads/Stop-word-removal-using-NLTK.png)

 2. **Stremmer :** The process of producing morphological variants of a root/base word.
 Stemming programs are commonly referred to as stemming algorithms or stemmers.
 A stemming algorithm reduces the words “chocolates”, “chocolatey”, and “choco” to the root word, “chocolate” and “retrieval”, “retrieved”, “retrieves” reduce to the stem “retrieve”.
 Used in `from nltk.stem import PorterStemmer`
+3. **Precision:** Precision measures the accuracy of positive predictions.
+It is the proportion of true positives against all the positives predicted by the model.
+This metric is particularly important when the cost of a false positive is high. **Precision = True Positives (TP) / (True Positives (TP) + False Positives (FP))**
+4. **Recall (Sensitivity) :** Recall measures the ability of a model to find all the relevant cases (i.e., true positives) within a dataset.
+It is the proportion of actual positives that were correctly identified.
+This metric is crucial when the cost of a false negative is high. **Recall = True Positives (TP) / (True Positives (TP) + False Positives (FN))**
+5. **F1 Score :** The F1 score is the harmonic mean of precision and recall.
+It is used as a single metric to balance both the precision and recall of a binary classification model.
+It is particularly useful when you want to find a balance between precision and recall and there is an uneven class distribution (large number of actual negatives).